 If you’ve never been, I’d recommend you have a look at everything here as it’s all super fascinating!

-And if you’re visiting in December, it’s going to be extra special for you with the house decorated with Christmas decorations and festive events happening in the grounds.
+And if you’re visiting in December, it’s going to be extra special for you as the house is decorated with Christmas decor, while festive events happen within the grounds.

 5. Tyntesfield, North Somerset

 Found on the outskirts of Bristol, Tyntesfield is a great place to come to for history, luxury and beautiful gardens.